-A temporary pumping station may also be installed to enable water to be pumped from downstream of the dam to upstream to meet the water demand of dredge operations.
-Water demand would depend on incoming flows from upstream, the size and production rate of the suction dredge, seepage and evapotranspiration in the Butano Marsh, which affect return flows of dredge effluent to Butano Creek.
-Due to potential mechanical issues associated with the pumps, it is recommended that a pair of pumps rather than a single pump be employed such that dredging operations can continue (although at a lesser water consumption rate) if one of the pumps is temporarily inoperable.
-The pump inlets would be outfitted with appropriate screens that meet CDFW and NOAA criteria to prevent entrainment of fish and other sensitive aquatic organisms.

-Water Control Dam #2.
-An optional second dam may be installed further upstream, likely near station 69+00, to provide one of two functions.
-The primary function of this control dam is to support dewatering efforts for terrestrial excavation efforts upstream of the dam in Reach 3.
-The second function would be to contain water in Reaches 1 and 2 to provide adequate water depths for dredging operations.
-A pair of pumps may be installed to transfer water from upstream to downstream of the dam to dewater Reach 3 and the upper portion of Reach 2.
-Similar to above, it is recommended that a pair of pumps be installed to prevent production stoppages in the case of mechanical issues or failure of one of the pumps.

-Dredge Water Recirculation Containment Dams for Butano Marsh.
-Two potential temporary dredge water recirculation containment dams have been included in the project design (see Figure 6).
-These dams would be installed on an as-needed basis to allow contractors flexibility in managing water levels in Butano Creek to sustain the dredging process.
-The purpose of the dams is to short circuit the return of dredge effluent discharged into Butano Marsh such that it returns to Butano Creek after following a shorter flow path than would otherwise naturally occur.
-These two containment dams would be installed along existing flow paths on either side of existing berms to prevent flows from entering Lower

-Butano Marsh.
-Water would be impounded behind the dams and pumped back into Butano Creek to support dredging operations.

-Water Control Dam #3.
+- 10 A temporary pumping station may also be installed to enable water to be pumped from downstream of the dam to upstream to meet the water demand of dredge operations.
+Water 11 12 demand would depend on incoming flows from upstream, the size and production rate of the suction dredge, and seepage and evapotranspiration in the Butano Marsh, which affect return 13 14 flows of dredge effluent to Butano Creek.
+Due to potential mechanical issues associated with 15 the pumps, a pair of pumps rather than a single pump may be employed such that dredging operations can continue (although at a lesser water consumption rate) if one of the pumps is 16 17 temporarily inoperable.
+The pump inlets would be outfitted with appropriate screens that 18 meet CDFW and NOAA criteria to prevent entrainment of fish and other sensitive aquatic 19 organisms. - 20 Water Control Dam #2.
+An optional second dam may be installed further upstream, likely 21 near station 69+00, to provide one of two functions.
+The primary function of this control dam 22 would be to support dewatering efforts for terrestrial excavation efforts upstream of the dam 23 in Reach 3.
+The second function would be to contain water in Reaches 1 and 2 to provide 24 adequate water depths for dredging operations.
+A pair of pumps may be installed to transfer 25 water from upstream to downstream of the dam to dewater Reach 3 and the upper portion 26 of Reach 2.
+Similar to above, a pair of pumps may be installed to prevent production 27 stoppages in the case of mechanical issues or failure of one of the pumps. - 28 Dredge Water Recirculation Containment Dams for Butano Marsh.
+Two potential 29 temporary dredge water recirculation containment dams have been included in the project 30 design (see Figure 7).
+These dams would be installed on an as-needed basis to allow 31 contractors flexibility in managing water levels in Butano Creek to sustain the dredging 32 process.
+The purpose of the dams would be to short circuit the return of dredge effluent 33 discharged into Butano Marsh such that it returns to Butano Creek after following a shorter 34 flow path than would otherwise naturally occur.
+These two containment dams would be 35 installed along existing flow paths on either side of existing berms to prevent flows from entering Lower Butano Marsh.
+Water would be impounded behind the dams and pumped 36 37 back into Butano Creek to support dredging operations. - Water Control Dam #3.
 At the upstream end of the proposed sediment removal area (upstream of Pescadero Creek Road and Station 109+00), a coffer dam would be installed in the channel to support dewatering operations and terrestrial excavation of Reach 3.
 A temporary pump and pipe network would be installed to route water downstream of Reach 3 and possibly the upstream portion of Reach 2.
 Discharge outlets for the diversion would be placed to support dredging operations.
 The pump inlets would be outfitted with appropriate screens to prevent entrainment of fish and other sensitive aquatic species.

-Potential Lagoon Mouth Management
+1 Potential Lagoon Mouth Management